onap/vnfrqts-requirements/docs/Chapter5.rst

 additional details.

-Note that the {vm\_type} must be identical across all four property parameter for a given OS::Nova::Server resource.
+Note that the {vm\_type} must be identical across all four property parameters for a given OS::Nova::Server resource.

 +-----------------------------+-------------------------------+------------------+------------------------------+---------------------------------+
 | Resource OS::Nova::Server                                                                                                                       |